If you’ve been sleeping on short summer nails, this is your sign to stop.

 Not the full mirror chrome from 2023.
 More like a chrome accent nail, or a glazed donut topcoat layered over something sheer.
 Catches summer light in a way that reads expensive without announcing itself.

-[Gellen Chrome Powder] is what I use at home — takes a few tries but once you nail the technique, it’s very worth it.
+GAOY White Pearl Chrome Nail Powder is what I use at home — takes a few tries but once you nail the technique, it’s very worth it.

 Fruit & Ocean Art